microsoft/aed-blockchain-learn-content/README.md

 2. Learn what smart contracts are
 3. Exercise: Install the Blockchain Development Kit for Ethereum
 4. Exercise: Install truffle
-5. Exercise: Write your first smart contract
+5. Exercise: Write a smart contract
-6. Exercise: Test your first smart contract
+6. Exercise: Test your smart contract
-7. Best practices for smart contracts
+7. Use best practices for smart contracts
 8. Knowledge check
 9. Summary